 F.1 Displaying a List of SAS Controllers Recognized by sas2ircu

-To display a list of SAS controllers recognized by sas2ircu, use the list command of sas2ircu.
+Use the sas2ircu list command to display a list of SAS controllers recognized by sas2ircu.

 The following example shows that Adapter Type = SAS2308\2 is an internal SAS controller.